mikez321/practice_projects/python_things/notes.md

 Functions don't _need_ to return anything tho... maybe they just need to do something to a piece of data, ya know?
 Functions might alter data and not return a value.

+In general, a function should perform an action _or_ return something.
+They probably shouldn't do both.
+They should be a small piece of code that can be reused so you don't want them doing too much.
+Functions that perform actions should return `None`.

 ### Errors
 If you want to generate an error, make sure it is descriptive and you can then add it by something like:
 ```